GuillaumeSeren/learning-polish/notes.md

 Lubisz jasne kolory - do you like light colors Dziewczynka je całego pomidora - the girl is eating a whole tomato To idealny telefon dla mojej babci - this is the ideal phone for my grandma

+Jestem niska - i am short
+Ta kobieta jest wspaniała aktorką - this woman is a wonderful actress Twoja siostra jest popularną aktorką - your sister is a popular actress Ci niscy mężczyźni pracują w skołe - these short men works in school Szukam niskiego młodego mężczyzny -
+To jest wspaniałe - this is wonderful
+Młody tygrys je mięso - the young tiger is eating
+Ona jest miła, młoda i popularna
+Ten pan jest wysoki - this man is tall
+Mamy wspaniałego syna - we have a wonderful son
+Mówimy o popularnym pisarzu - we are speaking about a popular writer Ona sprzedaje wysoką lodówkę - she is selling a tall refrigerator To wspaniały dzień dla mnie - it is a wonderful day for me Rodzice kupują niską sofę - the parents are buying a low sofa Ona jest miła młoda i popularna - she is nice young and popular W moim pokoju stoi wysokie lustro - in my room there is a tall mirror Jesteście mili dla mnie - you are nice to me